huyng-se/huyng-se/README.md

 <h1 align="center">Hi 👋, I'm Huy, Software Engineer.</h1>
-<h3 align="center">My passion lies in exploring how technology can transform our world, specifically through impactful applications in health, environmental sustainability, and the ever-expanding realm of IoT.</h3>
+<h3 align="center">My passion lies in exploring how technology can transform our world, specifically through impactful applications in health, environmental sustainability, and the realm of IoT.</h3>

 - 💬 I'm very interested about **Embedded, Computer Vision, Robotics**